Back to top

 It is the responsibility of the Program Administrator to ensure that all criminal background checks have been completed.

-6. If a program staff member or volunteer joins a program/activity at the last minute for any reason, are they permitted to work before the background check is completed?
+6. If a program staff member or volunteer joins Program/Activity at the last minute for any reason, are they permitted to work before the background check is completed?

 7. If I have already had a background check, do I need another one under this Policy?

 Program Administrators should work with Human Resources to evaluate the need for an additional background check.
 If you have already had a background check that meets HRAP requirements, then you may not need a second background check under this Policy.
-For example, a student who recently submitted to a criminal background check as part of his/her field placement, clinical experience, or student organization may be able to utilize the previous background check for the current program/activity.
+For example, a student who recently submitted to a criminal background check as part of his/her field placement, clinical experience, or student organization may be able to utilize the previous background check for the current Program/Activity.
 Record of a background check must be provided and verified before an individual can interact with minors.
-For third party staff, or any staff or volunteers who do not work with minors on an ongoing basis, background checks at least every three years is recommended.
+For third party staff, or any staff or volunteers who do not work with minors on an ongoing basis, a new background check may be required.
+UGA employees who enter into positions of trust as minors Program/Activity Staff, and whose last background check was more than 12 months ago, may require a new background check; confirm with your unit's HR Business Representative.

 8. Who do I contact if I have questions regarding background checks?